treziac/schema-registry/docs/api.rst

    :param string subject: Subject under which the schema will be registered
    :reqjson schema: The Avro schema string

+   :>json int version: Version of the registred schema

    :statuscode 409: Incompatible Avro schema
    :statuscode 422:
       * Error code 42201 -- Invalid Avro schema